 Risk factors that may be avoided or changed include:

-The symptoms of arthritis can be like other health conditions.
-Make sure to see your health care provider for a diagnosis.
+These symptoms can look like other health conditions.
+Always see your healthcare provider for a diagnosis.

 Other tests may be done, such as:

 Treatment will depend on your symptoms, your age, and your general health.
 It will also depend on how what type of arthritis you have, and how severe the condition is.
 A treatment plan is tailored to each person with his or her health care provider.